-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing clinical trials of zenocutuzumab, MCLA-158, and MCLA-145, wrap up the Phase 1 trial of MCLA-117 where we have noted we will not continue enrollment into the planned dose expansion cohorts in the trial, and continue to research, develop and conduct pre-clinical studies of our other antibody candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing clinical trials of zenocutuzumab, MCLA-158, MCLA-145, and MCLA-129 and conclude our trial of MCLA-117 and continue to research, develop and conduct pre-clinical studies of our other antibody candidates.
 In addition, if we obtain regulatory approval for any of our antibody candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Furthermore, we continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.
 For example, the trading prices for our and other biopharmaceutical companies' stock have been highly volatile as a result of the COVID-19 pandemic.
 As a result, we may face difficulties raising capital through sales of our common stock and any such sales may be on unfavorable terms.

-Based on our current operating plan, we expect that our existing cash, cash equivalents and investments as of March 31, 2020 will be sufficient to fund our operations into 2022.
+Based on our current operating plan, we expect that our existing cash, cash equivalents and investments as of December 31, 2020 will be sufficient to fund our operations into at least the second half of 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the cost, progress and results of our ongoing clinical trials of zenocutuzumab and the Phase 1 clinical trials of MCLA-158, and MCLA-145, and wrap up our Phase 1 clinical trial for MCLA-117 where we will not continue enrollment into the planned dose expansion cohorts in the trial; - the success of our collaboration with Incyte to develop monospecific and bispecific antibodies candidates, including our ongoing Phase 1 clinical trial for MCLA-145; - the cost of manufacturing clinical supplies of our bispecific antibody candidates; - the scope, progress, results and costs of pre-clinical development, laboratory testing and clinical trials for our other bispecific and multispecific antibody candidates; - the costs, timing and outcome of regulatory review of any of our antibody candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our antibody candidates to the extent any receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any potential future claims by third parties that we are infringing upon their intellectual property rights; - the costs and timing of securing, maintaining and/or obtaining freedom to operate for our technologies and products; - the revenue, if any, received from commercial sales of our antibody candidates to the extent any receive marketing approval; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including our existing collaborations and any other future licensing or collaboration arrangements for any of our antibody candidates.
+• the cost, progress and results of our ongoing clinical trials of zenocutuzumab and the Phase 1 clinical trials of MCLA-117, MCLA-158, MCLA-145 and MCLA-129;

+- the success of our collaboration with Incyte to develop monospecific and bispecific antibodies candidates, including our ongoing Phase 1 clinical trial for MCLA-145; - the cost of manufacturing clinical supplies of our bispecific antibody candidates; - the scope, progress, results and costs of pre-clinical development, laboratory testing and clinical trials for our other bispecific and multi-specific antibody candidates; - the costs, timing and outcome of regulatory review of any of our antibody candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our antibody candidates to the extent any receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any potential future claims by third parties that we are alleged to be infringing upon their intellectual property rights; - the costs and timing of securing, maintaining and/or obtaining freedom to operate for our technologies and products; - the revenue, if any, received from commercial sales of our antibody candidates to the extent any receive marketing approval; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including our existing collaborations and any other future licensing or collaboration arrangements for any of our antibody candidates.